insooth/insooth.github.io/data-type-converters.md

 ## How does it work

 It is relatively easy to write converters between simple abstractions like enumerations and [fundamental types](http://en.cppreference.com/w/cpp/language/types).
 Since we are interested in conversions of _data values_, reference/pointer/function type and type qualifiers (like `const`) transformations are not discussed in this article.
 What's left in our scope are array types and classes.
-Having in mind that an array (or any other sequence of data, like `std::vector` or `std::map`) is just a way to organise values of some type, we can easily generalise the conversion to a mapping of a item-dedicated (fine-grained) `convert` function over the original sequence.
+Having in mind that an array (or any other sequence of data, like `std::vector` or `std::map`) is just a way to organise values of some type, we can easily generalise the conversion to a mapping of an item-dedicated (fine-grained) `convert` function over the original sequence.
 Things are getting complicated for nested types and custom `class`es.
 Things are getting even more complicated for _sum_ types like `std::optional` or `std::variant` (just think about the data access).

 Let's forget about the headache-provoking details for a while and approach the problem using top-down strategy.
 Question is: what does it mean _to convert_ a data type?
 We definitely need to inspect the data type structure, i.e. _unwrap_ its abstraction or just some layers of it.
 Conversion comprises (roughly) three steps:
 * querying the original data type to select the interesting part,